-As of May 4, 2020, the USDA Rural Development Single Family Housing Guaranteed Loan Program has increased the USDA home loan income limits for all counties throughout the United States, including counties in New York State.
+As of May 12, 2021, the USDA Rural Development Single Family Housing Guaranteed Loan Program has updated the USDA home loan income limits for counties throughout the United States, including counties in New York State.

-While USDA loan income limits do vary based on geographic location and household size, this latest update has increased income limits across the board.
+USDA loan income limits vary based on geographic location and household size.
+This latest update has increased income limits for some regions, while the limits for other areas have remained the same as they were during 2020.

 USDA home loans are intended to assist those with modest incomes with purchasing homes.
 As a result, the USDA has established specific income eligibility requirements, or limits, to ensure that their aid is being utilized by home buyers with low to moderate incomes.